pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 ax.set_title("Residuals between Model Implied and Sample Covariances", fontsize=25);
 ```

-But we can also do more contemporary Bayesian posterior predictive checks as we pull out the predictive posterior distribution for each of the observed metrics.
+However the focus on recovering a fit to such summary statistics is less compelling and more indirect than recovering the observed data itself.
+We can also do more contemporary Bayesian posterior predictive checks as we pull out the predictive posterior distribution for each of the observed metrics.

 ```{code-cell} ipython3
 make_ppc(idata_mm, 100, drivers=residuals_posterior_cov.columns, dims=(5, 3));